 - Cyanosis—a late sign and unreliable

-How Hard Are They Working?
+How Hard Are They Working to Breathe?

 Assessing work of breathing is another vital step in identifying respiratory distress.
-If your patient is having to work to breath, something is wrong.
+If your patient is having to work to breathe, something is wrong.
 Here are five key signs that your patient is working too hard:

 - The use of accessory muscles and obvious retractions